 A military culture, in particular, rewards sameness.
 For military personnel, being authentic poses many challenges.
-In service, you are taught survival skills, including: cooperation, following orders, and yes, assimilation.
+In service, you are taught survival skills, including cooperation, following orders and, yes, assimilation.
 The U.S. military supports sameness over individuality to ensure survival of the troops and mission.

 As a personal branding specialist, author and speaker, my job is to help my clients and audiences create effective positioning based on their authentic value and contribution.
 My job is to help senior business professionals understand and express their authenticity in the world to build a more powerful, effective reputation.

 I define authenticity as "living the core goals, beliefs and values that guide your emotional, spiritual and intellectual self and that present through behavior."
 In other words, when you are your most genuine self, you are being authentic.

 When we encounter you, are you being authentic?
 Are you representing yourself as you or as someone you think we'll like?
-Being authentic means that across situations, I will experience you – and your commitment to your values – consistently.
+Being authentic means that across situations, I will experience you -- and your commitment to your values -- consistently.

 Since a brand is a promise of an experience, an authentic brand is one that has a consistent, dependable experience attached.
-Each time I experience you, I know I can expect you to be yourself (i.e. qualities such as friendly, honest, collaborative, inquisitive, etc.).
-I don't have to worry that you will try to be someone you're not just to impress me.
+Each time I experience you, I know I can expect you to be yourself (i.e., qualities such as friendly, honest, collaborative, inquisitive, etc.); I don't have to worry that you will try to be someone you're not just to impress me.

-At the time I worked with John, he was transitioning out of his role as CEO of a start-up energy company, poised for success and growth.
+At the time I worked with John, he was transitioning out of his role as CEO of a startup energy company, poised for success and growth.
 This presented a unique time in his life: No longer would his messages be prepared for him.
 He was on his own now.

-Our work together revealed many "ah ha's’” as well as confirmed some beliefs.
+Our work together revealed many "ah ha's," as well as confirmed some beliefs.
 John was great at building teams.
 He loved to mentor young people who were passionate about the energy industry.
-He reflected back (often) on his career as a TOPGUN pilot – what it meant to have others trust him with their lives; how it felt to go "off radar" and rely on training and instinct.
+He reflected back (often) on his career as a Top Gun pilot -- what it meant to have others trust him with their lives, how it felt to go "off radar" and rely on training and instinct.